katarinasotic/c01w24lab5/README.md

    });
    ```

-   - The `test` function always contains a title for the test, a function to run and some [matcher(s)](https://jestjs.io/docs/using-matchers) to test values (in this case, a series of `expect` matchers).
+   - The `test` function always contains the title for the test, a function to run, and some [matcher(s)](https://jestjs.io/docs/using-matchers) to test the values (in this case, a series of `expect` matchers).

    You can run the tests by running `npm test` on the terminal: